JMWebDevelopment/Quotidiano/readme.txt

 4. That's it!
 You're ready to start blogging!

 == Changelog ==
+= 1.0.1 - January 7, 2016 =
+- Fixed an issue with the GitHib updater.

 = 1.0 - January 7, 2016 =
 - Initial release to the world.